michaldziuba03/scripts/README.md

 ```sh
 curl -o- https://raw.githubusercontent.com/michaldziuba03/scripts/main/install-nvim.sh | sh
 ```

+> Script installs neovim in `~/.local/bin` directory.
+Make sure $PATH contains this directory to make `nvim` executable from any place.
+You may need to logout your session.
+If `nvim` command still does not work edit `.profile`, append `PATH="$HOME/.local/bin:$PATH"` and logout.

 ### Install NvChad from official website
 I don't really want to spend my time on mantaining own config for Neovim (I used to spend).
 Among many configs for neovim around - NvChad is my favourite.